ericizant/assignments/exercises/01_random_name_generator/README.md

-If Statement Olympics
+Random Name Generator
 ====================

-In this exercise we tested our ability to write Javascript IF statements.
+In our first exercise we created a random name generator in Javascript with the help of our instructors.